 native revegetation (trees, shrubs and groundcover) with plants that represent the Plant Community type (PCT) 101 “Poplar Box – Yellow Box – Western Grey Box grassy woodland” along quarry benches and all other disturbed areas of the quarry site.

 The Quarry Rehabilitation Plan is to describe the measures to be implemented to ensure compliance with all parts of this condition and all aspects of rehabilitation from quarry closure to final landform, replanting, stormwater management, ongoing maintenance and final land use.
-The plan is to include, but not be limited to a:
+The Plan is to include, but not be limited to the following::

 Vegetation Management Plan which includes at minimum: